Short bio for conference purposes:

 How did I become the Wild Woman of Fundraising anyway?

-After a 10-day Vipassana meditation retreat in 2000, I realized I wanted to help people, but I just wasn’t sure how.
+After a 10-day Vipassana meditation retreat, I realized I wanted to help people, but I just wasn’t sure how.
 After working in a baby orphanage in Jakarta, Indonesia, I came back with a burning desire to learn more about fundraising.
 I took some classes and then!